Ronnyjohan3121/Problem-Set-4-Predicting-Tweets-Group-7/README.md

 Specifically predict who each tweet belongs to.
 The information entries and training dataset contain the tweets from the accounts of three prominent Colombian politicians: Claudia López, Gustavo Petro, and Álvaro Uribe.
 The test data contains 500 tweets that are untagged

-One of the inputs of information that we will use to develop the workshop and propose the models will be from the following address:

 -  The code used can be found in the files "Descriptivas_tweets.ipynb" and "Modelos tweets.ipynb".
 -  Views contains graphs that were used for descriptive analysis